ThuyNT13/fizzbuzz-tdd/README.md

 Also testing out ways to help coders learn how to approach solving algorithms by breaking down a complex problem into smaller, individual parts.
 Make it less intimidating.

 The point of the exercise is not to write one-line, unreadable code.
 Readability is paramount and single-responsibility is golden.

 Check out the [Wiki](https://github.com/ThuyNT13/fizzbuzz-tdd/wiki) for notes about Rspec, Ruby and general references.

+## Support

+Please open [an issue](https://github.com/ThuyNT13/fizzbuzz-tdd/issues) for support.

+## Contributing

+Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
+Create a branch, add commits, and open a [pull request](https://github.com/ThuyNT13/fizzbuzz-tdd/pulls).